Botulism

 Antitoxin is a substance that blocks the action of the toxins.
 It is given as soon as possible after botulism has been diagnosed.

-Antitoxin can be given to adults and children but is not recommended for infants under 1 year of age; a different antitoxin is available for infant botulism.
+Antitoxin can be given to people of any age.
 It is most likely to help if given within 72 hours of when symptoms begin.

 The antitoxin may slow or stop further physical deterioration, so that the body can heal itself over a period of months.
-However, the antitoxin cannot undo damage already done.
-Also, some people have a serious allergic reaction (anaphylactic reaction) to the antitoxin, which is derived from horse serum, or they may develop another type of reaction called serum sickness.
+However, the antitoxin cannot undo damage that is already done.
+Also, because the antitoxin is comes from horse serum, some people may have a serious allergic reaction (anaphylactic reaction) to it, or they may develop another type of reaction called serum sickness.

 Prevention of Botulism